ajeyab22/greedy-algo-for-dna-alignment/README.md

+A Greedy Algorithm for Aligning DNA Sequences by ZHENG ZHANG, SCOTT SCHWARTZ, LUKAS WAGNER, and WEBB MILLER.

 Contains cpp files for dynamic X drop algorithm and Greedy algorithm, and 2 fasta files for comparison.

 Run the individual files by running